Why ETFs Are One of the Easiest Ways to Start Investing

 Being exposed to the overall stock market is a compensated risk.
 Historically, investors have been rewarded for owning equities.
 Exposure to small-cap stocks or undervalued stocks has also been shown to carry a return premium over long periods.

-By contrast, concentrating your portfolio in a single sector, a single country or a handful of stocks is not something investors are consistently paid for.
+By contrast, concentrating your portfolio in a single sector, a single country or a handful of stocks is not something for which investors are consistently paid.
 Those bets can work for a while, but the outcomes depend heavily on timing and luck rather than long-term probabilities.

 Broad diversification reduces the chance that one bad outcome can permanently damage your portfolio.
 You aren't trying to guess which company, industry or country will be the next winner.